massover/celery-typed-tasks/docs/index.md

 With type hints, we can have a secure, cross language solution and get complex arguments passed to our tasks.
-This package tries to bring run time type hinting meta programming that is becoming popular with libraries like [fastapi](https://fastapi.tiangolo.com/) to Celery.
+This package tries to bring run time type hinting meta programming that is becoming popular with libraries like [FastAPI](https://fastapi.tiangolo.com/) to Celery.
 With the type hints that you use with your tasks already, we can prevent some common serialization errors and build more things on top of task introspection.

 ## A note about pickle

 By default, celery uses [json serialization](https://docs.celeryproject.org/en/stable/userguide/calling.html?highlight=json%20serialization#serializers) for task arguments.
-A keen reader might say `just switch to pickle`!
+A keen reader might say

+> just switch to pickle!

 ```python
 app = Celery(